Loading Guild Resources

 The registration and licensing requirements apply where a dwelling in Wales is being offered for letting or is subject to a domestic tenancy.

 The rented unit is called a ' dwelling ' under the Renting Homes (Wales) Act 2016.
 This could be an entire property or maybe just a bedsitting room.
-There will be situations where one or the other word will be more appropriate depending on the context of the property being considered in this document.
-This handbook will generally use 'property' or 'dwelling' interchangeably.
+There will be situations where one or the other word will be more appropriate, depending on the context of the property being considered in this document.
+This handbook will generally use 'property' and 'dwelling' interchangeably.

 Under the Renting Homes (Wales) Act 2016, the agreement between the landlord and occupier is referred to as an occupation contract.
 This may legally be a tenancy or a licence, but they are all called occupation contracts.
 This handbook covers situations covered by the Renting Homes (Wales) Act 2016 and situations outside that legislation; we will generally refer to an 'agreement' to mean both occupation contracts and tenancies or licences outside the Act.
 We will use those words if we are talking only about occupation contracts.
 Likewise, if only referring to tenancies or licences outside the Act, we will refer to tenancies or licences.

-Under the Renting Homes (Wales) Act 2016, the persons occupying the dwelling are called 'contract holders'.
+Under the Renting Homes (Wales) Act 2016, the persons occupying the dwelling are referred to as 'contract holders'.
 This is because they may or may not be tenants.
 Also, technically, there is only one 'tenant' for a single tenancy, as the tenancy cannot be divided.
-Under the occupation contract rules, there can be several contract holders for a single occupation contract, and separate contract holders hold individual rights to end the contract.
+Under the occupation contract rules, multiple contract holders can hold a single occupation contract, and each holds individual rights to end the contract.

 In the handbook, where reference is exclusive to tenants outside the Renting Homes (Wales) Act 2016, they will be referred to as tenants or licensees.
 If referring to lettings covered by the Renting Homes (Wales) Act 2016, they will be referred to as contract holders.
-If referring to either group, the phrase occupier will be used.
+When referring to either group, the term "occupier" will be used.

-A landlord is defined as the 'immediate landlord' and does not necessarily mean the "owner" of a property (although, in most cases, the landlord will also be the owner).
-A landlord could also be somebody named on the agreement and perhaps has an entitlement to possession some other way, such as by subletting from a superior landlord.
+A landlord is defined as the 'immediate landlord' and does not necessarily mean the 'owner' of a property (although in most cases, the landlord will also be the owner).
+A landlord could also be someone named in the agreement and perhaps has an entitlement to possession in some other way, such as by subletting from a superior landlord.

 When this handbook refers to 'landlord', we mean the 'immediate landlord' unless stated otherwise.